SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Sports Understanding Benchmark

-To guarantee the accuracy of annotations in SPORTU, we employed a rigorous quality verification process.
-Our annotator team consisted of nine sports experts, including two intercollegiate athletes and seven players with over five years of training experience (the detailed annotation and verification process is described in Appendix~\ref{quality_control}).
+To guarantee the accuracy and consistency of annotations and question generation in SPORTU, we employed a rigorous quality verification process.
+Our team of annotators consisted of nine experts: two were intercollegiate student-athletes with over 12 years of experience, and seven were players who had undergone at least 5 years of training in their respective sports.
+It helped maintain the high standard of explanations and annotations for both SPORTU-text and SPORTU-video.

+During the training phase, each team member worked with twenty examples per batch for both text-based questions and VQA tasks.
+They were asked to: Annotate explanations for the SPORTU-text dataset.
+Collect videos for SPORTU-video and annotate the key information necessary for generating questions.
+These key annotated variables were later used in a template-based system to generate questions.
+Once each annotator demonstrated full mastery of the annotation process, we officially launched the large-scale annotation phase.
+As part of our verification protocol, annotators were required to double-review the videos they collected to ensure accuracy and quality.
+We prioritized the removal of controversial or hard-to-interpret clips, especially those where even human experts might disagree or feel unsure about the decision, to minimize the risk of mislabeling.